Advanced-Rocketry/AdvancedRocketry/README.md

 6. Enter libVulpes
 7. Download https://ci.micdoodle8.com/job/Galacticraft-1.7/474/artifact/Forge/build/libs/GalacticraftCore-1.7-3.0.12.474.jar into the libVulpes/libs folder (if the libVulpes/libs folder doesn't exist, create it)
 8. Go up a directory then enter AdvancedRocketry
+9. Repeat step 7 but put the file in AdvancedRocketry/libs (you may also need to create that)
-9. In the AdvancedRocketry folder, shift-rightclick and select open command window from the context menu,
+10. In the AdvancedRocketry folder, shift-rightclick and select open command window from the context menu,
-10. From the command window run ./gradlew.bat build
+11. From the command window run ./gradlew.bat build

 # How to build for Minecraft 1.10.2: